Introduction to Teaching at Algonquin College (ITAC) Program

 The following workshops make up the ITAC program and focus on teaching and the faculty role at Algonquin:

-Welcome to Teaching at Algonquin (3 hours)
+Welcome to Teaching (3 hours)

 New faculty members at Algonquin College must adapt quickly to thrive in their new role and support adult learners.
 This workshop helps participants to reflect on how their prior experiences have shaped them to be educators.
 It provides them with the guiding policies, frameworks, and resources required to undertake this exciting challenge.
 By participating in discussions, activities, and case studies, faculty gain confidence as they interact in their new role.